Nominal sentence: Syntactic structure and analyses

 Another problem is that each phrase must consist of a head which bears its name.
 Therefore, in a verb phrase, the head is always a verb.
 Again, nominal sentences like ʾanā saʿīd do not have a verb, so the verb head position in the verb phrase cannot be filled.
 Having a zero copula is one way to solve the problems listed above without compromising the existing syntactic theory.
-The verb is present, just covertly as "null".
+The verb is present, just covertly, as "null".

 Using X-bar theory, it is possible to both account for the grammaticality of constructions such as "I happy" as well as explain how the subject DP is derived.
 In X-bar theory, there are no obligatory lexical categories that make up a sentence; instead, there are only general X-bar rules: the specifier rule, adjunct rule, and complement rule.
 Therefore, the theory accurately permits the AP "happy" as grammatical even without a verb since AP can be a complement to the T head (see aside).

 Additionally, under the VP-internal subject hypothesis, the subject "I" will be generated in the specifier of VP and, using the DP movement, it will move to the specifier position of TP.
 Consequently, the resulting surface structure of the nominal sentence "I happy" is properly generated under this analysis.

 In English

 Nominal sentences in English are relatively uncommon, but may be found in non-finite embedded clauses such as the one in "I consider John intelligent", where to be is omitted from John to be intelligent.
 They can also be found in newspaper headlines, such as "Jones Winner" where the intended meaning is with the copular verb, "Jones is the Winner".
 Other examples are proverbs ("More haste, less speed"); requests ("Scalpel!"); and statements of existence ("Fire in the hole!"), which are often warnings.

-The omission of the verb 'to be' can also provide basis for nominal sentences: for example, in the sentence "the higher I am, the hungrier I feel", the verb 'to be' can be omitted to form a nominal sentence thus: "The higher, the hungrier".
+The omission of the verb 'to be' can also provide basis for nominal sentences.
+For example, in the sentence "the higher I am, the hungrier I feel", the verb 'to be' can be omitted to form a nominal sentence, thus: "The higher, the hungrier".
 A sentence such as "What a great day today!" is, for example, considered nominal since there are no verbs.
+Some questions may also drop the implied verb, for example “Which way to the park?”